chen3feng/uct/README.md

 install.bat
 ```

-The path of uct is registered into your `PATH` environment, you can call it from any where in you system.
+The path of UCT is registered into your `PATH` environment, you can call it from any where in you system.

 ## Basic Concepts